-3 suggestions for measuring the ROI of eLearning
+3 Tips for Measuring the ROI of eLearning

-1. Start by figuring out what your company’s definition of “success” is when it comes to training.
+1. Start by figuring out what your company’s definition of “success” is in regards to training.

 As with any tool, eLearning’s value comes from what you do with it, and measuring that value requires you to have a concrete goal in mind.
 By working with project stakeholders in advance to identify obstacles and establish an overall vision, assessing and quantifying results becomes far simpler.